ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-The IOCCC size tool source is not an original work, unless you are [Anthony C Howe](../authors.html#Anthony_C_Howe), in which case it is original!  :-) Submitting source code that uses the content of [iocccsize.c](https://github.com/ioccc-src/mkiocccentry/blob/master/iocccsize.c), _unless_ you are [Anthony C Howe](../authors.html#Anthony_C_Howe), might run the risk of violating [Rule 7](rules.html#rule7).
+The IOCCC size tool source is not an original work, unless you are [Anthony C Howe](../authors.html#Anthony_C_Howe), in which case it is original!  :-) Submitting source code that uses the contents of [iocccsize.c](https://github.com/ioccc-src/mkiocccentry/blob/master/iocccsize.c), _unless_ you are [Anthony C Howe](../authors.html#Anthony_C_Howe), might run the risk of violating [Rule 7](rules.html#rule7).